 6. Oster reverse crush counterforms blender

-If there is any blender that standing out for its ice crushing capability, it’s this Oster Reverse Crush Counterforms blender.
+If there is any blender that standing out for its ice-crushing capability, it’s this Oster Reverse Crush Counterforms blender.
 The blending power is at 600W and combined to 1000W to cut through anything.
-This machine can turn any fruit, leaf veggies, frozen… to smoothie, a good one at that too.
+This machine can turn any fruit, leaf veggies, frozen… into Smoothie, a good one at that too.

 The most spectacular thing is its reversing blade feature.
 It helps remove air pocket formed from stubborn fruit/food chunk, turning everything uniformly.
-The gears are all metal, and blade is stainless steel too.
-So much goods for such a decent price, this Oster definitely a considerate purchase for any serious smoothie drinker with a budget.
+The gears are all metal, and the blade is stainless steel too.
+So many goods at such a decent price, this Oster definitely a considerate purchase for any serious smoothie drinker with a budget.

 - Reversing blade feature to avoid food jam and bits